Vera Rimmer

 Research Expert at DistriNet, KU Leuven, Belgium

-I conduct and lead research activities at the intersection of security, privacy, and AI.
+I conduct and lead research activities at the intersection of security, privacy, and AI at DistriNet.
 Our team explores data analytics in network intrusion and malware detection, privacy-enhancing technologies, and trustworthiness of data-driven AI in the wider ICT context.
-The driving force behind my work is examining the optimal role of technology, particularly AI, in our society while balancing its benefits and challenges.
-In this age of surveillance and uncontrolled data collection and inference, I am committed to developing a comprehensive understanding, forming reasonable expectations, and devising effective strategies to mitigate the risks of applied AI.
+The driving force behind my work is examining the optimal role of technology in our society, particularly AI, while balancing its benefits and challenges.
+In this age of massive surveillance and uncontrolled data collection and inference, I am committed to forming a comprehensive understanding, reasonable expectations, and effective strategies to mitigate the risks of applied AI.

 Beyond academic research, our team is committed to sharing scientific knowledge through direct collaboration with industry.
-We work with companies seeking practical guidance on how to safely and securely leverage modern AI technologies, such as deep learning, foundation models, and large language models, to meet their needs.
+We work with companies seeking practical guidance on how to safely and securely leverage modern AI technologies, such as deep learning, foundation models, and integration of large language models.

 What's new?